JO-YE/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-Every addition to true knowledge is an addition to human power-Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

 9-Divide and rule-Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables

+10-Love is anterior to life, posterior to death, initial of creation, and the exponent of breath-Write a script that displays the result of BREATH to the power LOVEBREATH and LOVE are environment variables.
+The script should display the result, followed by a new line

+11-There are 10 types of people in the world -- Those who understand binary, and those who don't-base 2 to base 10.
+The number in base 2 is stored in the environment variable BINARY.
+The script should display the number in base 10, followed by a new line.

+12-Combination-Create a script that prints all possible combinations of two letters, except oo.

+13-Floats-Write a script that prints a number with two decimal places, followed by a new line.
+The number will be stored in the environment variable NUM.